rtm/cancelable-promise/README.md

 ### New `onCancel` instance method on promises

 You may call `promise.onCancel(handler)` to be notified when a promise is canceled.
-In addition, cancelable promises expose a `cancelPromise` property which is a promise for cancellation having occurred, and a `cancelThen` method which is a shortcut for `cancelPromise.then`.
+In addition, cancelable promises expose a `canceled` property which is a promise for cancellation having occurred.

 ## FAQ